drupalprojects/signup/README.txt

 6. Grant the proper access to user accounts under: administer > access control

+   allow signups: allows the selected role to sign up for nodes

+   NOTE: Enabling 'allow signups' for the anonymous user will only place a
+         login/register link in any signup node that an anonymous user may visit.
+Signup module does not currently support signups for anonymous users.

-   allow signups: allows the selected role to sign up for nodes admin signups: allows the selected role to view who has signed up
+   admin signups: allows the selected role to view who has signed up
                   for nodes